NHSDigital/Interoperability-Standards-Registry/README.md

 # Interoperability Standards Registry

-NHS England Webpage having Centralized Fhir Assets
+This Registry is created to have an NHS England Webpage which has Centralized Interoperability Standards and Fhir Assets.